Cognitive Changes and Neuropathy After Cancer Treatment

 - Your brain’s processing speed (how long it takes to draw conclusions or understand information)

 - Concentrating and focusing

 Research shows that chemotherapy contributes to these symptoms and that they affect 20% to 60% of cancer patients and survivors who received chemotherapy.
-While cognitive dysfunction can negatively affect your moods, relationships, ability to work, and quality of life, most people begin to notice improvements about a year after chemotherapy ends.
+While cognitive dysfunction can negatively affect your moods, relationships, ability to work, and quality of life, most people begin to notice improvements within a year after chemotherapy ends.

 If you’re a cancer survivor suffering from cognitive changes, there are steps you can take to improve your mental functioning.
 These include:

 - Begin or gradually increase exercise, with a goal of exercising for at least 150 minutes per week

 - Do crossword and/or Sudoku puzzles and seek out apps such as brainHQ.com or Lumosity.com to keep your mind active

 - Use reminders, lists, notes, and calendars to help you remember

 - Get enough sleep

 - Seek medical help for depression, anxiety, and/or physical pain